-Jean Cabut, who uses the pseudonym Cabu, studied art in Paris and published his first work in L'Union magazine in 1954.
-He served in the Army during the Algerian Civil War, and during this time, he drew for the army newspaper, Bled.
-In 1960, he made his entrance in Hara-Kiri, and two years later, in Pilote magazine.
-Here, Cabu developed the character of Duduche, who appeared in a series of strips based on his college memories.
-This comic ran in Pilote until 1972, then moved to Charlie Hebdo and Charlie Mensuel.
+Jean Cabut, who used the pseudonym Cabu, studied art in Paris and published his first work in L'Union magazine in 1954.
+He served in the Army during the Algerian Civil War, while also drawing for the army newspaper, Bled.
+In 1960, he made his first appearance in the satirical monthly Hara-Kiri, and two years later, in Pilote magazine.
+For this magazine, Cabu developed the character of Duduche, that appeared in a series of strips based on his college memories.
+This comic ran in Pilote until 1972, and then moved to Charlie Hebdo and Charlie Mensuel.